Axions as Dark Matter, Dark Energy, and Dark Radiation: Acknowledgments

 \section{Acknowledgments}

-The author thanks the organizers of the XIX International Conference on Topics in Astroparticle and Underground Physics (TAUP 2025) for the opportunity to present this review talk, as well as the Xplorer Symposia Organization Committee of the New Cornerstone Science Foundation and the Tsung-Dao Lee Institute for the hospitality and for supporting some of the expenses.
-The author acknowledges support by the National Natural Science Foundation of China (NSFC) through the grant No.\ 12350610240 ``Astrophysical Axion Laboratories'', as well as support from the Istituto Nazionale di Fisica Nucleare (INFN) through the Commissione Scientifica Nazionale 4 (CSN4) Iniziativa Specifica ``Quantum Universe'' (QGSKY).
+The author thanks Joshua Noah Benabou, Claudio Gatti, and Eoin \'O~Colg\'ain for useful comments.
+The author is grateful to the organizers of the XIX International Conference on Topics in Astroparticle and Underground Physics (TAUP 2025) for the opportunity to present this review talk, and to the Xplorer Symposia Organization Committee of the New Cornerstone Science Foundation and the Tsung-Dao Lee Institute for their hospitality and partial support of expenses.
+This work was supported in part by the National Natural Science Foundation of China (NSFC) under Grant No.\ 12350610240 ``Astrophysical Axion Laboratories,'' and by the Istituto Nazionale di Fisica Nucleare (INFN) through the Commissione Scientifica Nazionale~4 (CSN4) Iniziativa Specifica ``Quantum Universe'' (QGSKY).
 This publication is based upon work from the COST Actions ``COSMIC WISPers'' (CA21106) and ``Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)'' (CA21136), both supported by COST (European Cooperation in Science and Technology).